justinww04/face-tracking-webapp/README.md

 - 🔒 No enrollment, no storage, no recognition — 100% safe to demo or showcase
 - 💻 Built with Python, Flask, and OpenCV

+- In non showcase version enrollment is completed.

 ---

 ### 📸 Demo